 6. When you have the same friend circle

-Although a relationship brought you lots of joy and happiness, when you break up, it’s usually for reasons that are unfixable.
+Although a relationship brought you much joy and happiness, when you break up, it’s usually for reasons that are unfixable.
 Most people move on with their lives, but some individuals may like to stay in touch as friends.
 Think and take a careful decision to ensure it does not cause you further pain or discomfort.
 Do what is best for your personal growth.